My Biggest Takeaway on 37Signals’s New Book on Remote Work (Hint: It’s Not Technology)

 I remember working on a number of student groups at Stanford where we might have had meetings once a week for an hour or two where we’d talk about what needed to get done, and then actually did the work on our own – in the morning, during lunch, after classes, wherever we could sneak it in.
 We all trusted each other to get the work done, communicated with Google Docs and email lists.
 Because we had action items each week, it was very clear when someone wasn’t pulling their weight.

 Our generation just gets it.
-I’ve collaborated with people like Sebastian Marshall on various projects, from guest posts to GGW sessions to collaborating on the foreword for Winning Isn’t Normal.
+I’ve collaborated with people like Sebastian Marshall on various projects, from guest posts to GGW sessions to collaborating on the foreword for my first book.
 And we have never even met in person!
 I’d love to grab beers with him but it’s never been a barrier to getting shit done.

 Yes, technology matters but that part is easy.
 The hard part is changing minds and cultures.
 Of course it’s not going to be all driven by Millenials, but I have a feeling we will a decisive factor in the change.